au-research/raid-metadata/rtd/docs/source/core/titles.rst

 **Occurrence**: 1

-**Allowed values**: *Controlled list derived from title.type.schemaUri*
+**Allowed values**: *Closed controlled list derived from title.type.schemaUri*

 * Primary
 * Short
 * Acronym
 * Alternative (*includes subtitle and other supplemental or alternative title*)

+**Default** 'Primary'

 **Note**: One (and only one) current (as per start-end dates) Primary Title is mandatory for each Title specified; additional title are optional.
-'Previous title' are managed by start-end dates.
+'Previous title' are managed by start-end dates (type does not change).
 Controlled list adapted from Vocabularies for Registry Schema 1.6.5 'Name Type'.

 .. _3.2.2-title.type.schemaUri: